fbjorn/pot-websites/developers-site/src/pages/md-pages/01-15-2019-create-data-products/index.md

 ---
 This guide will help you create a data product in the Platform of Trust market place for other developers to utilize in applications.

-**Note!
-Lets use kojamo case data product as exmple.
-Data MUST be also in Sandbox env since we provide sample API calls to the data as well**

 ## Basic conceps

 **What is a data product?**